Manipulating Highly Deformable Materials Using a Visual Feedback Dictionary: Manipulation using Visual Feedback Dictionary

 \section{Manipulation using Visual Feedback Dictionary}

-In this section, we present our algorithm used to compute the visual feedback dictionary.
-At runtime, this dictionary is used to compute the corresponding velocity ($v$) of the controller based on the visual feedback ($\Delta s(I)$).
+In this section, we present our algorithm for computing the visual feedback dictionary.
+At runtime, this dictionary is used to compute the corresponding velocity ($\Delta r$) of the controller based on the visual feedback ($\Delta s(I)$).